 Grapefruit is another ingredient sometimes added to fat burners.
 Grapefruit seems to slow the breakdown of caffeine.
-By slowing the clearance of caffeine, this helps caffeine work longer in the body.
-Grapefruit can be also interfere with various medications too.
+By slowing the clearance of caffeine, grapefruit helps caffeine work longer in the body.
+Grapefruit can also interfere with various medications too.

 In addition to grapefruit, some supplements also contain black pepper.
 Why?
 Black pepper improves the absorption of many other ingredients.
 On labels, it may be identified as either black pepper or: